 16. Upgrade to the Latest PHP Version

 WordPress is mainly powered by PHP, a server-side programming language.
 Even its themes and plugins are primarily written in PHP.

 Typically, newer PHP versions are faster than their older counterparts.
 At Kinsta, we encourage our clients to use the latest supported PHP versions.
 They offer many performance improvements and are also more secure.

 As of writing this, PHP 8.1 isn’t supported yet by most WordPress plugins, themes, and development tools.
-If you’re planning to upgrade a production site’s environment to PHP 8.1, we recommend you test it thoroughly on a staging environment to ensure that it doesn’t break.
+If you plan to upgrade a production site’s environment to PHP 8.1, we recommend you test it thoroughly on a staging environment to ensure it doesn’t break.

 Nevertheless, if your server is still on PHP 7.x version, you can update to PHP 8.0 and reap most of the same benefits.

 Kinsta supports PHP 8.1 on all environments, so you can thoroughly test your site on it before upgrading.
 If your host doesn’t give you the option to update to the latest PHP versions, it’s time to rethink your hosting provider.

 17. Switch to a Trusted Managed WordPress Host